michael2012z/BitBible/markdown/KJV/files/Gen.md

 9. Thus God hath taken away the cattle of your father, and given them to me.

-10. And it came to pass at the time that the cattle conceived, that I lifted up mine eyes, and saw in a dream, and, behold, the rams which leaped upon the cattle were ringstraked, speckled, and grisled.rams: or, he goats
+10. And it came to pass at the time that the cattle conceived, that I lifted up mine eyes, and saw in a dream, and, behold, the rams which leaped upon the cattle were ringstraked, speckled, and grisled.

 11. And the angel of God spake unto me in a dream, saying, Jacob: And I said, Here am I.